MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 ### [Pay-as-you-go](#tab/payg)

 [Sign up for a pay-as-you-go subscription](https://azure.microsoft.com/offers/ms-azr-0003p/).
 Pay only for what you use and cancel anytime.
-If you've exhausted your credits on another subscription you can upgrade to a pay-as-you-go subscription.
+If you've exhausted your credits on another subscription, you can upgrade to a pay-as-you-go subscription.

 ### [Students](#tab/student)